yearn.finance II (YFII) Trading Up 19.4% This Week

-yearn.finance II (CURRENCY:YFII) traded up 5.9% against the U.S. dollar during the 24-hour period ending at 18:00 PM ET on April 19th. yearn.finance II has a market capitalization of $40.85 million and approximately $21.90 million worth of yearn.finance II was traded on exchanges in the last day.
-One yearn.finance II coin can currently be bought for about $1,054.18 or 0.09198106 BTC on popular exchanges.
-During the last seven days, yearn.finance II has traded up 19.4% against the U.S. dollar.
+yearn.finance II (CURRENCY:YFII) traded up 5.9% against the U.S. dollar during the 24-hour period ending at 15:00 PM Eastern on April 25th. yearn.finance II has a market cap of $40.85 million and $21.90 million worth of yearn.finance II was traded on exchanges in the last day.
+One yearn.finance II coin can currently be bought for about $1,054.18 or 0.09198106 BTC on exchanges.
+In the last seven days, yearn.finance II has traded 19.4% higher against the U.S. dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.